tryoxiss/tryoxiss.github.io/source/bonfire/2023/protocol.md

   - You can further spcify bu adding an extension, for example `Media/Image/Png`.
 - `Stream` = Live streams of video or audio.
   - Video uses `mpeg` since you can simply concatinate them without issue.

+The Media type is an Internet Media Type.

 ### Location